xebialabs/xl-release-kubernetes-helm-chart/README.md

 helm install xlr-production xl-release-kubernetes-helm-chart
 ```
 ## Access Digital.ai Release Dashboard
-By default, NodePort service is exposed externally on the available k8s worker nodes and can be seen by running below command
+By default, the NodePort service is exposed externally on the available k8s worker nodes and can be seen by running below command
 ```bash
 kubectl get service
 ```
+For production grade setups, we recommend using LoadBalancer as service type.

-For OnPremise Cluster, You can access Digital.ai Release UI from an outside cluster with below link
+For OnPremise Cluster, you can access Digital.ai Release UI from an outside cluster with below link

 [http://ingress-loadbalancer-DNS:NodePort/xl-release/](http://ingress-loadbalancer-DNS:NodePort/xl-release/)